 Similar to scenario #2, you file a claim, but instead of waiting to get repairs done, you assign the claim benefits to the home buyer.
 As the seller, you will still be responsible for the deductible, but this puts the responsibility of the work on the new owner.
 Insurance companies and lenders will not usually allow this.

 The best-case scenario, especially if you have hail damage, is to get a roof inspection now and before you list your home.
 This way, while you are hunting for new homes, filing paperwork and getting a loan, the work on your roof will be done when you are ready to list.

 Plus, a new roof adds home value, which could mean a higher listing price.
 Now that’s a win-win!

 Have questions or need more information?
 We’re happy to help!
-Click here to schedule a roof inspection today.
+Contact us at (630) 389-8486 or use our online contact form to schedule a roof inspection today.

 Don’t forget to follow us on Facebook for more ways to take care of your home!